To some, slow travel means time. It means spending weeks or months in a place to really understand it. For me, slow travel is a frame of mind.

 Have a routine.

 What would you do regularly if you were living in that place?
-When I was in Martinique, every Thursday Tom and I would go to our local market to do some shopping and then go on a little trip around the island.
+When I was in Martinique, every Thursday my partner and I would go to our local market to do some shopping and then go on a little trip around the island.
 Eventually, the ladies at the market would recognize us and tell us about the new fruits they had in every week or explain new ways of cooking dishes.

 If you have a week, start your morning at a coffeeshop or end a day at your local pub.
 No matter where you are, for however long, just let people get to know you.